Ozi-cheri/python-quiz-application/README.md

 - **As a** user, i want a question with multiple choice options.
 - **As a** user, if i mistakenly enter an invalid answer,i will be reminded to enter a valid given.
 - **As a** user, i will like to be guided with rules to ensure i flow along easily with the quiz.
+- **As a** user, i will like to replay the game especially if i got bad score.
 ## Typography

 I decided to go for Courier New Monosapce because it almost matches the text of that of the Python Terminal.